arnavgautam/TreeHacks2015/Demos/Demo-EventBuddy/Demo.md

 	![eventbuddy-addevent-connected](images/eventbuddy-addevent-connected.png?raw=true)

-1. After saving the event, leave the Event Buddy Windows Store application running and return to the Windows Azure Management portal.
+1. After saving the event, leave the Event Buddy Windows Store application running and return to the Microsoft Azure Management portal.

-	> **Speaking Point:** And to prove that to you, I'm going to switch back to the portal, I'm going to drill into the event table, and right here in the browser we can see the data's stored in Windows Azure.
+	> **Speaking Point:** And to prove that to you, I'm going to switch back to the portal, I'm going to drill into the event table, and right here in the browser we can see the data's stored in Microsoft Azure.

 1. Navigate to the Data view for the Mobile Service and select the Event table.
 Show that the event has been saved.
 		![portal-data-event](images/portal-data-event.png?raw=true)